• Best Fall Recipes

 Recipe FAQs

-Can I use cashew butter instead?
+Can I use cashew butter instead of almond butter?

 Absolutely.
 Cashew butter can be swapped for the almond butter in this recipe.